cooklang/cooklang-org/content/app/_index.md

 Next steps:

 You will recieve an email with an invitation link and setup instructions (with Testflight).

-Submit your feedback by email: {{< email >}}.
+Submit your feedback in [discussions](https://github.com/cooklang/cooklang-ios-app/discussions) or by email: {{< email >}}.

+Please open an issue [here](https://github.com/cooklang/cooklang-ios-app/issues) to report a bug.